← Back to Knowledge Graph

 Continue Exploring

-[[Prospect Theory Value Function]] — The S-curve that formalizes reference-dependent evaluation
+[[Prospect Theory Value Function]] — The S-curve that maps gains and losses relative to the reference

-[[Anchoring (Dual Mechanism)]] — The primary tool for setting reference points
+[[Anchoring (Dual Mechanism)]] — The primary technique for setting reference points strategically

-[[Endowment Effect]] — Reference dependence applied to ownership
+[[Endowment Effect]] — Reference dependence applied to ownership: what you have becomes the reference

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book